Judge In Texas Denies The NFL’s Request For Emergency Stay Of Injunction In Ezekiel Elliott Case

 The Dallas Cowboys and their star running back Ezekiel Elliott got some good news Monday afternoon when a judge in Texas denied the NFL’s request for the stay of an injunction in the case against Elliott.
 The decision will assure that Zeke continues to play throughout the season until the case is finally resolved.

-According to ESPN, now the case will make its’ way through the 5th U.S. Circuit Court of Appeals in New Orleans.
+According to ESPN, now the case will make its way through the 5th U.S. Circuit Court of Appeals in New Orleans.
 The NFL has already put in an appeal request and have been seeking to get a ruling in its favor since Judge Amos Mazzant granted the NFLPA their request to block the suspension of Elliott almost two weeks ago on Sept.
 8.

 In his ruling, he cited his reason for ruling in the favor of Elliott and the NFLPA due to the fact he felt Zeke was not granted a fair hearing by NFL Arbitrator Harold Henderson just three days prior to his decision.
 ESPN also stated that the league tried convincing the judge that the ruling in favor of Elliott goes against the collective bargaining agreement between the league and the NFLPA.